lrakla/Disaster-Response-Pipeline/README.md

 # Disaster-Response-Pipeline
-This is an NLP project which categorizes tweets received during disaster time period using data provided by Figure Eight using supervised machine learning.
+This is a NLP project which categorizes tweets received during disaster time period using data provided by Figure Eight using supervised machine learning.
 The end result of the project is a [web dashboard](https://view6914b2f4-3001.udacity-student-workspaces.com/) which can categorize new messages.

 # Motivation